-GATE Developer and Embedded 8.3 is mainly a bug fix release, with several critical fixes and functionality improvements.
-This will be the final release of GATE before major restructuring of the codebase and the plugin system for version 9.0.
+GATE Developer and Embedded 8.4 is mainly a bug fix release, with a small number of critical fixes compared to version 8.3.
+This will be the final major release of GATE before major re-structuring of the codebase and the plugin system for version 8.5.